 Mar.
 3, 2012 update: A Syrian factory owner says that "The mukhabarat [state security forces] attacked my house seven times, they robbed my home.
 They told my nine-year old boy they would kill his father.
 We'd rather accept Israel than Bashar.
 The Israelis didn't do to the Palestinians what Bashar has done to Syria."

 June 7, 2012 update: According to an index of Arab-Jewish Relations for 2011 conducted by Sammy Smooha of the University of Haifa, 68.3 percent of Arab-Israelis prefer to live in Israel more than in any other country in the world.
+Comment: This figure is about 10 percent lower than the responses above to living in Israel or the Palestinian Authority.

 Nov.
-27, 2012 update: MEMRI put out a dispatch today, "Arab Columnists: Assad's Regime Is Much Crueler To Its Citizens Than Israel Is To The Gazans."
+27, 2012 update: MEMRI put out a dispatch today, "Arab Columnists: Assad's Regime Is Much Crueler to Its Citizens Than Israel Is to the Gazans."
 The introduction reads:

 In response to the recent events in Gaza, Arab media organs, especially those known for opposing the Syrian regime, published several articles comparing Israel's strikes on Gaza to the Syrian regime's reaction to the uprising against it, both in terms of the death toll and in terms of the Arabs' response to each crisis.
 The articles stated that the response of the Syrian regime has been far more brutal than Israel's operation in Gaza, and that the Arab world, which was quick to address the events in Gaza, has been hesitant in responding to the crisis in Syria.